 6. Ensure they understand how to approach their answers by sharing your content storyboard

 7. Outline next steps

 Next Steps: How to Set Yourself Up For Ongoing RFP Success

 Submitting the proposal isn’t the end of your RFP response process.
-Soon enough, another RFP will come along.
-And when it does, your library of fresh and up-to-date content is what’ll help you to respond quickly, with far less effort.
+Soon enough, another RFP will come along for another project.
+And when it does, your library of fresh and up-to-date content is what’ll help you and your team respond quickly, with far less effort.

-If you don’t already have a content library, now’s the time to start building one.
+If you don’t already have an RFP content library, now’s the time to start building one.
 This will be easiest with a dedicated RFP response tool like Loopio, but Microsoft 365’s SharePoint or a shared Google Drive folder can also work to start.

-At a minimum, the platform you use should be searchable, and allow you to note when an answer was last updated (if the tool doesn’t do so automatically).
+At a minimum, the software you use should be searchable, and allow you to note when an answer was last updated (if the tool doesn’t do so automatically).

 Don’t agonize over building a huge, complete library with content to cover every possible question—it’s okay for it to be a work in progress.
 Start by adding the answers from your most recent 5-10 RFP responses, and then add your new answers each time you complete an RFP.